 Of greater importance to elevating the story, however, is Kirk’s surprise that Spock hasn’t made good on his promise of taking down the Terran Empire from within in the 15 years or so since the pair last met (during the Original Series episode ‘Mirror, Mirror.’)
 Wait a minute—aren’t you always complaining about callbacks?
 Yes, but this one is far from extraneous, as it serves to separate Spock from the other cookie-cutter baddies populating the Evil Enterprise, giving him the beginnings of a backstory that ultimately pays off in the form of his own plot line throughtout this issue.

 What qualifies as an extraneous callback, you might ask?
-How about this instance of ‘I guess I’ll just borrow another line from the movie’ writing from Mike W. Barr when E-Spock gets sent to Vulcan to kidnap G-Spock and recover precious information about the Genesis Device, which E-Kirk of course plans to use as a tool of destruction.
+How about this instance of ‘I guess we’ll just borrow another line from the movie’ writing when E-Spock gets sent to Vulcan to kidnap G-Spock and recover precious information about the Genesis Device, which E-Kirk of course plans to use as a tool of destruction.

 Spock also gets what feels like a throwaway line regarding the state of Klingon technology.
 I’m hopeful it comes into play later.